European agendas

 For the 2021-2027 period, the European Commission is planning to focus on five priorities: a smarter Europe (1), a greener, carbon free Europe (2), a more connected (3), more social Europe (4) and a Europe closer to citizens (5).
 This last priority will focus on projects relating to territorial planning and sustainable urban development.

-perspective.brussels is contributing to the preparation of the future, post-2020 cohesion policy.
-In partnership with Brussels international, it monitors and analyses the territorial dimension so that the Brussels Region can conduct future projects at various territorial levels: inter-metropolitan (with the major cities of north-west Europe), metropolitan and inter-regional (with the other Belgian regions) regional (regional territorial plans such as the PRDD) and local (strategic areas and spatial planning tools).
+perspective.brussels contributed to the preparation of the post-2020 cohesion policy.
+In partnership with Brussels international, it monitors and analyses the territorial dimension so that the Brussels Region can conduct projects at various territorial levels: inter-metropolitan (with the major cities of north-west Europe), metropolitan and inter-regional (with the other Belgian regions) regional (regional territorial plans such as the PRDD) and local (strategic areas and spatial planning tools).

 Urban Agenda